MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Discussion

-In \autoref{fig:radar_intensity}, we presented the received signal magnitude across objects with varying material, geometry (surface incidence angle) and size (relative surface area).
+In \autoref{fig:radar_intensity} (\textit{top left}), we presented the received signal magnitude across objects with varying material, geometry and size.
 Following the scatter plot order from left to right, we will now discuss common trends, noting that it remains challenging to disentangle the presented quantities, as the large variability across objects prevents us from isolating one quantity while keeping the others constant.
-Further results where we discuss the potential relation between object size and object geometry are given in the supplementary material.

-Considering \textit{object material}, metal and metallic-coated objects generally show higher signal magnitudes, which is consistent with previous studies~\cite{sherif_2021, sherif_2014}.
+\paragraph{Influence of Material} Metal and metallic-coated objects generally show higher signal magnitudes, which is consistent with previous studies~\cite{sherif_2021, sherif_2014}.
 With a considerably lower spread, large magnitudes are also observed for captures of human skin, which is highly reflective due to its rich water content~\cite{sherif_2014}.
 Object materials made of polymers, fibers and stone, or foam generally respond with much smaller signal magnitude.

+Regarding \textit{object geometry} and \textit{size}, no significant global trends are observed; however, consistent patterns emerge within subsets of the same material, particularly in the metal and polymer classes, which have the highest number of samples.
+We will discuss these patterns within the next paragraphs.